reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Logs
 > Treat Logs as Event Streams

 The application should only produce logs in the form of event streams.
-Storing the logs in files or database and shipping to other systems for further analysis should be delegated to specialized software.
+Storing the logs in files or database and shipping to other systems for further analysis should be delegated to purpose-built software.

 Spring Boot logs only to the console by default, and does not write log files.
 It is preconfigured with Logback as the default Logger implementation.
 However the principle of producing logs as event streams enables it to be integrated with a rich ecosystem of log appenders, filters, shippers, monitoring and visualization tools to build a highly observable system.
 All these is elaborated in [configuring logging in Spring boot](https://reflectoring.io/springboot-logging/).

-## ADMIN Processes: Administering the Application
+## Admin Processes
 > Run admin/management tasks as one-off processes

 Most applications need to run one-off tasks for administration and management.
 Examples of these tasks include database scripts to initialize the database or scripts for fixing bad records.
 This code should be packaged with the application and released together and run in the same environment.

 In Spring Boot application we expose admin functions as separate endpoints that are invoked as one-off processes.
 Adding functions to execute one-off processes will go through the build, test, and release cycle.